The Blanket Fort Series Ch.1

 It's not a lack of discipline.
 It's an engineered design.
 Here's the science behind why screens are so hard to put down.

-Important: Tantrums and meltdowns are natural parts of development and can happen at any time (the incorrectly cut banana is a founding document of parenthood).
+Important: Tantrums and meltdowns are a natural part of development and can happen at any time — the incorrectly cut banana is a founding document of parenthood.
 Compulsion loops don't cause meltdowns.
 They exacerbate them.

 This is called variable-ratio reinforcement, and it produces the most compulsive behaviour of any reward structure ever studied in psychology.
 In lab research, rats pressed levers thousands of times chasing a random food pellet, while ignoring a lever that delivered a pellet every single time.
 Certainty is boring.
 Unpredictability is irresistible.

-Our kids' brains are doing exactly the same thing when they:
+Our kids' brains are doing the same thing when they:

 Open a loot box and don't know what they'll get